 About Me

-To achieve these goals, I use a multidisciplinary approach that combines computational models of vision, primarily Deep Neural Networks, with behavioral psychophysics and neuroimaging data.
-By integrating these techniques, I aim to gain deeper insights into the emergent behavioral and neural signatures of mid-level computations that underlie biological vision.
+To achieve these goals, I use a multidisciplinary approach that combines computational models of vision, primarily deep neural networks, with behavioral psychophysics and neuroimaging data.
+By integrating these techniques, I aim to gain deeper insights into the emergent mechanistic signatures of mid-level computations that underlie biological and machine vision.
 Here’s a brief walkthrough about my ongoing research, and you can learn more about my background and previous work on the Harvard Brain Science Initiative page.

-Check out my work on modeling cortical topographies
+Check out our work on modeling cortical topographies

 Link to paper and tweet-thread